-Read the full article here
+Read the full details at CPSC

-See the details at NHTSA
+See the full details at CPSC

-See the complete details at CPSC
+Read the full article at CPSC

 In the new issue of NFPA Journal®, President Jim Shannon said the Association will focus on the leading causes of home fires, including cooking.
 "We also need to continue to push hard for home fire sprinklers.
 That's still a large priority for NFPA, and we plan to work very aggressively in 2014 on our residential sprinkler initiative," he said.